Contact Us Terms of Use Privacy & Cookies Statement

 • Public Bath at Yufuin Hanayoshi/Oyster

 Though it's only 10 minutes away, the hot spring resort of Yufuin is the antidote to the modern and far-more-developed Beppu.
-Instead, the quaint onsen destination -- tucked between mountains and rice paddies -- feels like the low-key and lovely river village that it is.
-Most of Yufuin's bathhouses are for locals only, but Shitanyu, a mixed-gender bathhouse on Kinrin Lake, is open to non-residents, plus there are a handful of hotels and ryokans with on-site springs.
+This quaint onsen destination—tucked between mountains and rice paddies—feels like the low-key and lovely river village that it is.
+Most of Yufuin's bathhouses are for locals only, but Shitanyu, a mixed-gender bathhouse on Kinrin Lake, is open to non-residents, and there are a handful of hotels and ryokans with on-site springs.

 • Yuzawa